DijoG/DioGIS/README.md

 ## DioGIS
 Simple webGIS API built using ArcGIS JavaScript.

-Thhis is a basic example of how to set up a local developing and testing environment for bulding a webGIS API.
+This is a basic example of how to set up a local developing and testing environment for bulding a webGIS API.
 Note that it will NOT work for you, since none of the spatial (geojson) files can be shared.

 ## 1) Download and install Node.js from https://nodejs.org/en/download!